Becoming a virtual assistant (VA) is the perfect role if you are a stay-at-home parent, but it would be great for pretty much everyone.

 This is something that you should only offer if you know what you are doing!
 Websites are confusing when you are first getting started, but give it time and you will know your way around.

-We as a blog have editors and assistants working on this content you’re reading, and they look for accuracy, broken links, and ensure the content we have is what you’re looking for as our reader.
+We, as a blog, have editors and assistants working on the content you’re reading, and they look for accuracy and broken links and ensure the content we have is what you’re looking for as our reader.

 Tasks that you could offer include: